 When that first warm day hits next spring, you’ll be glad you took some time now to store summer clothes correctly.

 Gather the right supplies

 Whether you plan to store off-season clothes in a closet or packed away, you must have adequate supplies:

 - If you plan to hang your garments for storage, choose sturdy hangers that will not rust or discolor fabrics.
-Avoid the thin wire hangers.
+Hangers might not be the first thing you think about, but they are very important.
+If you choose this method, it will impact the way that your clothes will look next season.
+Because of this, avoid the thin wire hangers.
 Especially your structured items like jackets need to be hung on shaped hangers to support the shoulders.

 - Fold your knits rather than hanging them.
+In case you have a handmade knitted clothing piece, you will feel quite sad finding that it stretched out on a hanger.
 If you are using plastic containers for storing summer clothes, they must be made of cast polypropylene.
 Line them with a clean 100 percent cotton sheet to keep your items from touching the plastic container.